urunrefined/nasm16bitdospc98/README.md

 Very simple example showing how to invoke a callback.
 In this case the printdirect procedure is invoked 10 times, which prints an 'A', which was set before calling the callback.

+### printmem.nasm
+Simple example printing memory.
+Takes three arguments, segment, offset, count.
+Hexprints from SEGMENT:OFFSET for COUNT bytes.

+### softir.nasm
+Simple example how to register a software interrupt.
+Takes one argument, the interrupt number, installs an internal sotware-routine to this number, then calls INT on this number, setting a specific address in memory, which was 0, to 1.